WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Multiple folders and formats can be processed running different Observers with properties for different log formats and paths.

+`files_watch.py` executes `watchdog` which loads the Observers that call `main:process_files`.

+### 5. Run Application

+Run `files_watch.py` then add file or files to a configured folder and `main:process_files` will process ONLY the added files.

 Run `files_import.py` to ingest all unprocessed files in all configured folders.

 Next time `files_import.py` is run only new files since last run will be processed.
 It knows what files have been imported.

-`files_import.py` executes `main:process_files` which runs the Processes.

-`files_watch.py` executes `watchdog` which loads the Observers that call `main:process_files`.

 The GeoIP databases are not included in repository.
 Links to download GeoLite2 and Geo-IP databases are in Data Enrichments section.
+Both are easy to download and free.